This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 'Medieval Herbal Remedies: The Old English Herbarium and Anglo-Saxon Medicine' by Anne van Arsdall

 One of the oldest known incenses.
-When burned or smoldered it emits powerful cleansing and purifying vibrations that rid a place of negativity- especially beneficial prior to performing magic; ensures a good sleep and drives away nightmares when placed beneath the pillow.
+When burned it's a powerful cleansing and purifying herb that rids a place of negativity- especially beneficial prior to performing magic; ensures a good sleep and drives away nightmares when placed beneath the pillow.
 But laid under the bed, it protects the sleeper from all harm.
 Hung on the porch and doorposts, keeps thieves from the house.

-It also has strong curative vibrations; a chaplet of rosemary, when worn regularly, aids memory and health- while the wood, smelled often, preserves youthfulness.
-Also purifies the body and spirit, and preserves youthfulness, as a bath additive.
-Healing poppets are stuffed with Rosemary, and a Rosemary infusion is used to wash the hands before healing work.
+It is also a strong curative; a chaplet of rosemary aids memory and health- while the wood, smelled often, preserves youthfulness.
+Likewise it purifies the body and spirit, and preserves youthfulness, as a bath additive.
+Healing poppets are stuffed with Rosemary, and a Rosemary Tea is used to wash the hands before healing work.
 The leaves mixed with Juniper Berries are also burned as an incense to promote healing.

 It can be used for clairvoyance and otherworldly knowledge as well.
 If you wish to receive knowledge or the answer to a question, burn rosemary on charcoal and smell its smoke.
 Rosemary is also grown to attract elves and other Land Spirits.
 It can also be used generally as a substitute for Frankincense.